banyan-platform/banyan-platform.github.io/README.md

 * edit the `title` and `description` metadata in `new-cat/_index.md`
 * update the metadata of post(s) that will use this new category (multiple allowed)

+When writing a post, ensure you add a few pertinent tags (preferably ones that already exist), and be sure to remove any comments/instructions from the post's metadata sections.

 After writing your content, run the spell-checker (requires `brew install aspell`):

 ```shell
 make spell-check
 ```

+To review locally, change the post's metadata from `draft: true` to `draft: false`, and run the server (in another terminal) with `hugo serve`.
+In your browser, load up the page you've just added.
+Review, and continue to edit as needed.

 When you're ready to publish: